 Temperatures in indoor workplaces are covered by the Workplace Health, Safety and Welfare Regulations 1992, which stipulates that employers are legally obligated to provide a ‘reasonable’ temperature in the workplace.

 While this legal requirement does not actually specify a definite temperature, the Approved Code of Practice suggests that the minimum workplace temperature should be at least 16 degrees Celsius.
 This would be suitable for an office environment, given that the temperature is lowered to 13 °C if the work involves rigorous physical effort; a temperature you’re likely to set for warehouse heating systems.

 Essentially, the minimum temperature is very much at the employer’s discretion.
 But it’s important for them to understand the comfort of their employees and take steps to ensure that the work environment is a ‘reasonable’ temperature.
 Employers need to make a suitable assessment of risks to the health and safety of their employees and take action where necessary.

 Things You Need to Consider with Temperatures

 During colder weather, everyone in the office should be kept nice and warm, as working in cold environments can be strenuous on the body and effect people’s concentration.
-Companies should keep their industrial heaters maintained and serviced as per the manufacturer’s recommendations to ensure the temperature stays at a suitable level.
+Companies should keep their industrial heating systems maintained and serviced as per the manufacturer’s recommendations to ensure the temperature stays at a suitable level.